What is an MBA and How Do You Complete One?

 10 January 2020

 It’s no secret that a Master of Business Administration (MBA) can be a career booster, but what exactly is an MBA?
 What will MBA students study while earning their degree?And finally, are there options on how to complete this degree?
 Read on for answers to these and other questions you may have about becoming an MBA student.

 What do you study in an MBA?

-As an example, core units at SCU include:
+As an example, core units at SCU include the following MBA courses:

 - Management communication: This unit covers the basics of the skills required for written and verbal communication in management.

 - Organisational behaviour: In this unit, you will study the analysis of factors that influence the dynamics of organisational culture.

 - Economics: Including analysis skills, this core unit examines the regulatory nature of financial policies and refines the understanding of market environments.

-- Accounting: An absolute necessity, this unit insures a good knowledge of all financial and management accounting from the perspective of the business manager.
+- Accounting: An absolute necessity, this unit ensures a good knowledge of all financial and management accounting from the perspective of the business manager.

 - Finance: From risk and return to budget distribution, this topic area explores the business relationship between time and money.